-The brewery is based on the North Shore, on Dollarton Highway, not far from the Second Narrows Bridge.
+The brewery used to be based on the North Shore, on Dollarton Highway, not far from the Second Narrows Bridge.
 Its beers though are sold at liquor stores and bars all over the Lower Mainland.

 The brewery gets exceptional reviews, with average ratings between around 4.0 and 4.8 on sites like TripAdvisor, Yelp, Google Reviews and Facebook for their food and their beers.
 Not many places get reviews as consistently high as that!